12 minute read

 Once you’ve set up a type-safe development environment with TypeScript, the next step is to add type-checking to your build process.
 This will ensure that your code is checked for type errors every time you build and deploy your application.

-There are several ways to add type-checking to your build process, depending on the tools and technologies you’re using.
+There are several ways to add type-checking to your build process, depending on the tools, programming language, and technologies you’re using.
 If you’re using a build tool like Webpack or Rollup, you can use a TypeScript plugin to automatically run the TypeScript compiler as part of the build process.

 For example, if you’re using Webpack, you can use the ts-loader plugin to compile your TypeScript code to regular JS: